 Brown & Polson employed over 500 people in 1962.
-In 1963 the head office was relocated to Claygate, Surrey.
+The head office was relocated to Claygate, Surrey from 1963.

 A £750,000 extension of the Paisley site was completed in 1964.

-Brown & Polson acquired Frank Cooper, an Oxford marmalade manufacturer in 1964 for £866,250 in cash in 1964.
+Brown & Polson acquired Frank Cooper, an Oxford marmalade manufacturer for £866,250 in cash in 1964.
 Marmalade production was relocated to the Brown & Polson factory in Paisley from 1967.

 Corn Products Co acquired Knorr in 1958.
-Knorr stock cubes and soups were manufactured at Paisley from the mid 1960s.
+Knorr stock cubes and soups were manufactured at Paisley from the mid-1960s.

-From 1965 until 1975, Brown & Polson had the licence to manufacture Gerber baby food for the British market between 1965 and 1975.
+Brown & Polson held the licence to manufacture Gerber baby food for the British market between 1965 and 1975.
 The company held 13 percent of the British baby food market in 1969.

-Brown & Polson introduced an instant custard powder in 1978.
+A Brown & Polson instant custard powder was introduced from 1978.
 The launch was supported by a £1 million television advertising campaign.

 Brown & Polson blancmange mix was discontinued in Britain in the 1990s.

 The Paisley factory employed 450 people in 1992, mostly in the manufacture of Knorr stock cubes and Hellmann’s mayonnaise.

-345 Paisley workers lost their jobs when Knorr production was relocated to moderner plants in France and Italy from 1993, with the loss of 345 jobs in Paisley.
+345 Paisley workers lost their jobs when Knorr production was relocated to more modern plants in France and Italy from 1993, with the loss of 345 jobs in Paisley.

 Unilever acquired Corn Products Co (by now known as Bestfoods) in 2000.